What is better than the exquisite pain of perma-death? Why, sharing it with a friend or two, of course!

 I’m including this right near the top of the article as penance for getting around to it so late, because Splintered Fate is a fantastic little co-op, particularly if you’re after a game that can stretch across a generational divide.

-Naturally, Splintered Fate lets you play as all four of the brothers, all at the same time if you’ve got four controllers, although that would be a lot of green dudes running around the place.
 Visually, things can get cluttered, not least because some of the specials are quite loud, but there is a colour scheme and if you can keep track of which abilities you’ve picked, that helps, too.

 All in all, I was pleasantly surprised by nearly all aspects of TMNT: Splintered Fate, and I thoroughly enjoyed playing it with my son.
 It’s not the deepest roguelite out there, but it has just enough quality in the right places.

-Cult of the Lamb | Massive Monster | PC (Mac, Win), PS, Switch, Xbox
+Cult of the Lamb | Massive Monster | iOS, PC (Mac, Win), PS, Switch, Xbox

 And here’s another game about beating the crud out of critters while controlling a cute animal.
-In this instance you’re playing as a little lamb who runs their own cult.
+In this instance, you’re playing as a little lamb who runs their own cult.
 The aim of the game is to expand your little empire, adding new facilities and growing your following.

 Following a major content update, all of this can now be played in co-op, with the second player joining as a little goat.
-What’s more, Cult of the Lamb’s minigames have been tweaked for two-players, and there are new gameplay systems in place to balance things out, like the corrupted and co-op relics.
-The co-op portion of Massive Monster’s action-roguelite took a while to land, but it was worth the wait.
+What’s more, Cult of the Lamb’s minigames have been tweaked for two players, and there are new gameplay systems in place to balance things out, like the corrupted and co-op relics.
+The co-op portion of Massive Monster’s action-roguelite took a while to land, but it was well worth the wait.

-Ravenswatch | Passtech Games | PC (Win)
+Ravenswatch | Passtech Games | PC (Win), PlayStation, Switch, Xbox

-Ravenswatch is a top-down isometric action-RPG built around mythological themes, and it looks fantastic thanks to the game’s painterly graphics and bold art style.
+Ravenswatch is a top-down isometric action-RPG built around mythological themes, and it looks fantastic thanks to the game’s painterly graphics and a bold art style.

 It’s also very replayable thanks to a selection of finely tuned difficulty settings, which will allow you to tailor the experience for those present (it supports up to four players).

 Another thing that I really like about Ravenswatch is the gameplay loop, which is a little unusual for a co-op game of this kind.
-Players must clear out an extensive level, balancing risk with reward before getting stuck into a boss battle at the end.
+Players must clear out an extensive level, balancing risk with reward, before getting stuck into a boss battle at the end.
 It’s compelling stuff from the makers of Curse of the Dead Gods.

 Risk of Rain Returns | Hopoo Games | PC (Win), Switch

-Next up let’s talk about the brilliance of Risk of Rain Returns, which is a riot in multiplayer.
+Next up, let’s talk about the brilliance of Risk of Rain Returns, which is a riot in multiplayer.
 As you can see in the clip below, which was our tenth attempt (or thereabouts), the screen can get really busy when two or more people are fighting in the same area.
 Chaos is part of the fun of RORR, and with a diverse roster of playable Survivors to choose from, no two runs are ever going to be the same.

-Risk of Rain 2| Hopoo Games | PC (Win), PS, Switch, Xbox
+Risk of Rain 2 | Hopoo Games | PC (Win), PS, Switch, Xbox

 Risk of Rain 2 is an immediate pick on any co-op roguelike list, and that’s with or without the Survivors of the Void DLC installed.
 It’s better with, I’d say, and there’s the added bonus here where if one player in the party has the content, it’s unlocked for everyone.

-The frantic third-person shooter combat in ROR2 is, like its side-scrolling brother, defined by the game’s roster of playable characters.
 There’s a bunch of different playstyles catered to, and when you throw in the vast array of items and how they change things, you’ve got a co-op game that’s overflowing with gameplay possibilities.

 Streets of Rogue | Matt Dabrowski | PC (Lin, Mac, Win), PS, Switch, Xbox